+It depends.
 There are many opportunities for people who want to make money on Amazon, but it depends on if you are willing to learn and work at it.

 Old School Reselling on Amazon

-This meant that you could buy books in second hand, thrift, and charity retail stores, list them on Amazon for $0.01, and make a profit on the postage.
-All you’d need to do is send the book at the cheapest possible postage option, and you’d make a tidy profit.
+This meant that you could buy books in secondhand, thrift, and charity retail stores, list them on Amazon for $0.01, and make a profit on the postage.
+All you’d need to do is send the book at the cheapest possible postage option, and you’d make a nice profit.

 What is Amazon Arbitrage?

 How Is This Possible?
-I Thought Amazon Was Cheaper Than Anywhere
+I Thought Amazon Was The Cheapest Option Online.

 How Much Can I Make with Amazon Arbitrage?